Code-Institute-Submissions/JochenFM-Milestone1/README.md

-As can be seen from the depiction, fonts, colours, and design choices at that stage were all pretty limited, but the main design choices than can now be found on this site had been mande.
+As can be seen from the depictions above, fonts, colours, and design choices at that stage were all pretty limited, but the main design that can now be found on this site were laid down.

-My design was primarily inspired by the feasibility based on what we had learned in the three modules thus far, and the desire to recreate the design world of the early 20th-century bureau
+My layout for this blog is primarily inspired by a combination of feasibility, based on what we had learned in the three modules thus far, and the desire to recreate the design world of early 20th-century office and paper technologies while adhereing to a clean simple design using lots of space.
+The blogs mentioned below, as well as the
+CI walkthrough projects ('Whiskey' and 'Rosie') offered some inspiration which I felt capable of implementing, such as the landing page and the recent posts field on index.html, and the submission form on contributions.html

+To this aim, the hero image in yellow-green and grey shades sets the tone

+to which I added subtle but effective reactions to user actions by hover effects over buttons, images, and the navbar in a matching wine-red.

+I assume that many users coming to this site share my fascination with the now allegedly lost world of paper-based office work and its aesthetics, so the mix of dark grey and an off white with rare greenish colour are clearly intended to speak to their aesthetic preferences.

+The added colours are intentional, however, as I wanted to refrain from emulating the illusion of the past in black-and-white created by non-existent colour film at the time.

-This may be a sterotype, but historians are almost always in the mood to read so I did not refrain from larger paragraphs of text - this is a history blog after all, designed to gather and disseminate mostly textual information on a text-heavy topic.
+Layout of these sites follow the usual conventions, with navbar at the top and social media links in the footer, and a rough rule-of-three division of all site content so users will find it easy to navigate, with one exception: This may be a sterotype, but historians are almost always in the mood to read so I did not refrain from larger paragraphs of text - this is a history blog after all, designed to gather and disseminate mostly textual information on a text-heavy topic.

+I expect different user groups to have the following expectations when they come to the site for the first time:

+* As a reader outside the academy, I want to be informed on the topic, especially on how its historical instances tie in with present-day issues related to inscriptions, reading, power, and information so that I can become a more responsible and critical citizen;
+* As an archivist, museum curator, or historian I want to share my knowledge about files and filing and enter conversation with the respective other professional groups who each have their own blind spots;
+* As a contributor, I want to know where I can submit my post safely and securly so I can partake in the widest possible dissemination of my work to foster historical research and debate;
+* As a contributor, I wish to grow my academic network so that I know more about what is being done in the field and know where and how I can contribute to the debates;
+* As any of the above user groups, I want this site to look credible and trustworthy;
+* As any of the above user groups, I want to quickly find my way around this site, and also know fast how I can contact the relevant editors;
+* As any of the above user groups, I want to learn more about the aims and rationale of this blog and its main focus.